Resource-aware Cyber Deception for Microservice-based Applications: Performance evaluation

-In Fig. \ref{fig:microservices_avg_decoys_per_ap} we show the average number of decoys per DAP in order to provide better insights on the deceptive capability of our scheme.
-Intuitively, the higher is the number of decoys per DAP, the higher is the probability that the attacker is going to interact with a decoy after each lateral movement.
+In Fig. \ref{fig:microservices_avg_decoys_per_ap} we show the average number of decoys per AP as defined in \eqref{eq:avg_decoy_number_per_AP}.
 In general, the discussion of the previous plot also applies for this scenario.
-The optimal scheme ensures the highest number of decoys per DAP as it places the decoys along microservices contained in multiple APs.
+The optimal scheme ensures the highest number of decoys per AP as it places the decoys along microservices contained in multiple APs.
 The heuristic scheme achieves similar performance and provides better gain compared to the linear and sidecar schemes.
-In particular, the greedy nature of heuristic scheme incentives the allocation of decoys on microservices within the same AP.
+In particular, the greedy nature of the heuristic scheme encourages the allocation of decoys on microservices within the same AP.
 This strategy generates a high amount of DAPs at each new algorithm iteration thanks to the already allocated decoys along that AP in the previous steps.

-In Fig. \ref{fig:microservices_perc_decoys} we show the total number of allocated decoys.
-The number of decoys increases as more computing nodes are activated to accommodate the required microservices.
-Generally, excluding the random scheme which is resource-agnostic, the various schemes roughly deploy the same number of decoys in a given microservice deployment configuration.
-This behavior suggests that the performance gain provided by the optimal and heuristic schemes derive from a decoy allocation that is tailored to the vulnerabilities of the current microservice deployment and it is not due to a higher number of allocated decoys that artificially inflates the number of generated DAPs.
-This statement is also supported by the following observation.
-Unlike the sidecar scheme, the modest decoy increment produced by the microservice scaling allows the optimal and heuristic scheme to further increase the number of DAPs.
-As a matter of fact, we highlight that when $N=100$ that decoy-to-microservice ratio is roughly $20\%$ instead when $N=500$ is roughly $15\%$, meaning that the number of decoys increases way slower than the number of active microservices.
+In Fig. \ref{fig:microservices_perc_decoys} we show the total number of allocated decoys. \bc{Moreover, in Table \ref{tab:decoy_ratio}, we also report the ratio of decoys over the current number of deployed microservices, referred to as decoy-to-microservice ratio.} The number of decoys increases as more computing nodes are activated to accommodate the required microservices.
+Generally, excluding the random scheme which is resource-agnostic, the various schemes roughly deploy the same number of decoys for each microservice deployment configuration.
+This behavior suggests that the performance gain provided by the optimal and heuristic schemes derive from a decoy allocation that is tailored to the existing APs traversing the various microservices and it is not due to a higher number of allocated decoys that artificially inflates the number of generated DAPs. \bc{As shown in Table \ref{tab:decoy_ratio} the decoy-to-microservice ratio is approximately $21\%$ for $N=100$ and $14\%$ for $N=500$ for the optimal and heuristic schemes.
+Therefore, this trend indicates that the number of decoys increases more slowly than the number of active microservices.
+Nonetheless, in contrast to the sidecar scheme, such modest decoy increment still allows the optimal and heuristic decoy allocations to increase their APs interception performance.}